Far Cry 6: Gameplay design

+Setting, themes and influences

-Production of Far Cry 6 had been ongoing for four years at the time of its July 2020 announcement, with Ubisoft Toronto the lead studio for the game.
-Narrative director Navid Khavari said that they started researching revolutions of the past, they came across the idea of the modern guerrilla revolution such as the Cuban Revolution, which gave them numerous ideas of how to drive the player-character into fighting against a repressive government.
-This also brought back the need to give the player-character, Dani Rojas, a voice, compared to recent Far Cry games in which the protagonist had been silent.
-Khavari said "it was essential for us to ensure that the protagonist has a personal investment in that revolution".
-Using Cuba as an influence also established the return to a tropical setting, a feature of the earlier Far Cry games, as well as giving the setting a "timeless" look due to economic blockades that had been imposed on the island, mixing vintage cars with modern weapons.
+For the creation of Yara, the developers drew inspiration from various Caribbean nations, with Cuba being one of them.
+Khavari said that they started researching revolutions of the past, they came across the idea of the modern guerrilla revolution such as the Cuban Revolution, which gave them numerous ideas of how to drive the player-character into fighting against a repressive government.
 Khavari spent a month in Cuba, speaking to residents there to help develop the setting.
+Using Cuba as an influence also re-established the return to a tropical setting, a feature of the earlier Far Cry games, as well as giving the setting a "timeless" look due to economic blockades that had been imposed on the island, blending vintage cars with modern weapons.
+To achieve this, the developers studied the history, classic cars, and vibrant Caribbean colors.

+This is a first for a Far Cry game to feature a major capital city that includes the antagonist's presidential palace.
+The game includes a large urban area and encompass a mix of open and closed buildings, offering rooftop runs, guerrilla paths through sewers, climbing, jumping, and gunfights in city streets.
+In terms of the environment, the development team drew inspiration directly from the Caribbean, which offers a wide range of biome variations.
+For the creation of trees, rocks, and foliage, the team took thousands of reference photos that are present on Caribbean islands.
+They built an extensive library of photogrammetry assets to ensure maximum realism when bringing the flora and fauna to life.
+The team analyzed color palettes in Cuba and endeavoured to understand how color is utilized in the country.

 In contrast to the media controversy over Ubisoft distancing its stance that Far Cry 5 was made as a political statement, Khavari said that Far Cry 6 was "political", adding: "A story about a modern revolution must be".
 While the game's narrative element is based on stories around Cuba, Khavari stated that the game "doesn't want to make a political statement about what's happening in Cuba specifically", and does not attempt to make "a simplified, binary political statement specifically on the current political climate in Cuba".
 Khavari's family had experienced the Iranian Revolution in the late 1970s, eventually having fled to Canada, and using these experiences, those from Cuba, and from other research that Ubisoft had done, he wanted Far Cry 6 to have a story "about the conditions that lead to the rise of fascism in a nation, the costs of imperialism, forced labor, the need for free-and-fair elections, LGBTQ+ rights, and more."